Tag

 For starters, most other top CPUs are almost as good, especially in games where GPU power is more important.
 You also need a very powerful cooler, as even 360mm all-in-ones have proved unable to keep this chip cool enough to prevent thermal throttling.
 That’s because it uses a lot of power — over 300 watts in some cases.
 You’ll need to make sure your power supply is up to the task.

-If you stream and game or want to edit your gaming footage, this is easily the best CPU for the job, as it is not only the fastest at gaming, but often beats even AMD’s best in -editing performance, too.
+If you stream and game or want to edit your gaming footage, this is easily the best CPU for the job, as it is not only the fastest at gaming, but often beats even AMD’s best in video-editing performance, too.

 Wondering why we didn’t pick the 14900K?
 Because it’s basically the same CPU.
 The performance difference is almost non-existent, and it’s more expensive, making the 13900K by far the better choice.